-Kristy Allen founded Minneapolis-based The Beez Kneez, an unusual honey business that maintains hives, extracts and sells honey with a pedal-powered invention and teaches beekeeping.
-It manages to thrive, while maintaining environmentally sustainable practices and advocating on behalf of increasingly endangered bees.
+Kristy Allen's The Beez Kneez maintains hives, sells honey and teaches beekeeping -- all while advocating on behalf of endangered bees.

 Kristy Lynn Allen – Founder + CEO – The Beez Kneez

 Kristy I can’t remember how much of our prairie has disappeared since monocultures and, and pesticides started to be used on a much larger scale.
 Bees are insects.
 So if you spray a crop and a bee gets exposed to it or if it gets in the water or onto other plants you have a big problem.

 Kristy The Beez Kneez is a local beekeeping organization that is pedal-powered both in honey delivery and honey extraction.
 We teach intensive beekeeping classes.
 We rent out our honey house to beekeepers.
 We sell beekeeping equipment and we do advocacy and education around bees.

 TEXT Kristy grew up on the outskirts of Sauk Rapids, Minnesota.

 Kristy Growing up I really enjoyed swimming, and camping, and, and being outside, and then I saw the town change dramatically from, you know, a lot of that open prairie or, or traditional farms to big box stores or strip malls.